 Our CURE 360 plan attacks the root cause of the disease from every angle.
 We have no doubt the cure will come from one of these six priority research strategies.

 Gene replacement therapy introduces healthy copies of the MECP2 gene into the body to compensate for the mutated one.
 This is the strategy that is closest to the clinic.
 RSRT-funded research has advanced multiple gene replacement programs for Rett.

-Rather than introduce extra healthy copies of a gene, this strategy fixes the underlying mistake in the MECP2 gene using a technology that has taken the scientific world by storm: CRISPR.
+Gene replacement fixes the underlying mistake in the MECP2 gene using a technology that has taken the scientific world by storm: CRISPR.
 RSRT supports two efforts in the gene editing space.